dansiegel/Mobile.BuildTools/docs/config/app.config/transformations.md

 </configuration>
 ```

-A Trasnsformation config may look like:
+A Transformation config may look like:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>